teleprint-me/ccheck.c/README.md

 ## Features

-- Lightweight, no dependencies beyond libc
+- Lightweight, minimal dependencies
 - Simple interface for defining and running tests
 - Designed for ease of integration into any C project

+## Dependencies

+- logger: A simple and lightweight logger written in pure C
+- float_is_close: Compare floating-point numbers with a given tolerance in C

 ## Installation